INFO

 First Impressions

 I knew that this stone was solid as soon as I picked it up.
-The
+The stone had arrived pre-lapped which was very convenient and the finish was smooth to the touch, I lapped it again anyway just be sure.

 VERDICT

-rough idea such as the scratch pattern or to check for microchips on the edge before the shave, if the edge has visible flaws, then going for a shave is a waste of time unless they're fixed.
+I understand that some of us don’t use microscopes and prefer not to.
+Is it a requirement to have one?
+No, but I'll use it just about every time I test a new stone it’s a good perk and gives you a good guide line of your work as a rough idea such as the scratch pattern or to check for microchips on the edge before the shave, if the edge has visible flaws, then going for a shave is a waste of time unless they're fixed.

 Initially I wasn't happy with how the bevel looked aesthetically, I even considered using diamond spray or CBN to clean it up but I didn't find that necessary as the edge looked pretty good and I wanted to see how the razor would shave off the stone with no further refinement.

-finishing with the stone, after reinspecting the edge, that was a mistake, there was no improvement and again, the edge didn't need further refinement.
+The one mistake that I have made was using Chromium Oxide after finishing with the stone, after reinspecting the edge, that was a mistake, there was no improvement and again, the edge didn't need further refinement.

-lather or glycerine but I found water was good enough.
+All in all, this is a stone that you will need to figure out for yourself.
+It shouldn't take you long if you love your naturals, it has great cutting power for a finisher without slurry.
+Use it with water, you may experiment and add lather or glycerine but I found water was good enough.
 The trick is to be a minimalist when playing around with it as you can over do it.

-but my Strata is more than fine enough as a razor finisher.
+I don’t believe in grit levels when it comes to naturals but my Strata is more than fine enough as a razor finisher.
 If I could change anything on the strata it would be consistency, the finishes and shaves differ a lot from one razors to the other.

 I recommend using the Apache Strata after a synthetic progression.
 I personally have achieved great results by honing that way but you will need to experiment yourself to see which method is more consistent for you but this will give you a head start.